 Target date funds & how to choose one

-These funds offer ease and convenience to investors with longer time horizons.
+These funds help offer ease and convenience to investors with longer time horizons.

 What is a target date fund?

-Target-Date funds (TDFs) are a class of mutual funds and typically used as a way for investors to save for future expenses, college expenses and retirement.
-The target date is selected when the funds will likely be needed or used and are structured to grow over time.
-They are typically more aggressive early on and become more conservative near the target date; this relieves investors from adjusting the mix of stocks and bonds within the portfolio as the date nears.
+TDFs are typically more aggressive early on and become more conservative near the target date; this relieves investors from adjusting the mix of stocks, bonds and cash equivalents within the portfolio as the date nears.
 The adjustments make TDFs a simple option for investing.

 Are target date funds good?

 As with other mutual funds, TDFs offer investors convenient access to diversification.
 Each share of the fund grants an investor part ownership of every security in which the fund invests — and thus exposure to a broad swath of companies, industries and sectors.
-Holding a range of stocks (aka equities) and bonds in your portfolio helps reduce the likelihood that a decline in value of a specific company, industry or geographic region will negatively affect your performance.
+Holding a range of stocks (aka equities) and bonds in your portfolio helps to diversify the fund and reduce the likelihood that a decline in value of a specific company, industry or geographic region will negatively affect your performance.

 Target date fund pros